Chorus sets the stage for the actions that are to take place between England and France.

 Act 1, Scene 1 Setting: Within the palace of the King of England

-The Archbishop of Canterbury and the Bishop of Ely discuss a bill that was in discussion during the reign of Henry IV that would be highly detrimental, and expensive, to the church, and how it is in discussion to be put into practice.
+The Archbishop of Canterbury and the Bishop of Ely discuss a bill that was up for debate during the reign of Henry IV that would be highly detrimental, and expensive, to the church, and how the new king is contemplating putting it into practice.
 They then discuss how well the king has adjusted to his new position and how much he has matured since his rise to the throne.
 Canterbury claims that the king seems to be more towards the side of the clergy on the subject of the bill and that he has offered the king more money to fund the wars in France than any other past church official has and reminds him of certain claims that he possesses to certain titles, namely the crown of France.
 The two men then depart to meet with the French ambassador.

 Act 1, Scene 2 Setting: The presence chamber of the palace